patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Circles

-It's easy to draw squares on grid paper and rectangles on cartesian coordinates, but circles require another approach, especially since we need a "per-pixel" algorithm.
+It's easy to draw squares on grid paper and rectangles on Cartesian coordinates, but circles require another approach, especially since we need a "per-pixel" algorithm.
 One solution is to *re-map* the spatial coordinates so that we can use a [`step()`](../glossary/?search=step) function to draw a circle.

 How?
 Let's start by going back to math class and the grid paper, where we opened a compass to the radius of a circle, pressed one of the compass points at the center of the circle and then traced the edge of the circle with a simple spin.